May 15th

 With the reversion to Japan proceeding on its own timetable, the intelligentsia who led the reversion campaign were wavering subtly.
 I heard later that May 14th felt like a New Year’s Eve, and they anxiously pondered how to greet the “New Year” the next day.

 As I saw the May 15th come around, I stocked up on a dozen bottles of Johnny Walker Black Label and got a good scolding from my wife.
-Nonetheless, although my life is filled with many regrets, to experience the world change from Americayu to Yamatoyu as one individual living in Okinawa is something that I think I pride myself on.
+Nonetheless, although my life is filled with many regrets, to experience the change from Americayu (American world) to Yamatoyu (Japanese world) as one individual living in Okinawa is something that I think I pride myself on.

 Editor’s Note: